thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 # The Impact of the Novel Coronavirus Disease 2019 on the ASEAN Foreign Exchange Rate and Air Quality: Jan 2020 to April 2020.
+Date: 29 April 2020

-By Chakrit Thong Ek, Master Of Analytics, Massey University School of Business (Singapore) | Date: 27th Apirl 2020
+By Chakrit Thong Ek, Master Of Analytics, Massey University School of Business (Singapore)

 ## Abstract